alana-anderson/periodic-frog/README.md

 # Peroidic Frog

-This is a simple Next.js project connected to a MySQL database.
+This is a simple Next.js project for productivity simulations.

 ## Pre-requisites